This post may contain affiliate links. Please read our disclosure policy.

 top view teriyaki shrimp over brown rice in a white bowl

-Easy and simple sauteed shrimp recipe made with homemade teriyaki sauce and served over a bowl of rice.
+Easy and simple sauteed shrimp recipe is made with homemade teriyaki sauce and served over a bowl of rice.
 Ready in just 20 minutes.

 Ingredients